This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Wash the two cups of anchovies thoroughly with water.
-Rinse about 5 times or until the water turns clear.
+- Wash the two cups of anchovies thoroughly with water, rinsing about 5 times or until the water runs clear.
 Drain and set aside.
-Wash the pork bones thoroughly and scald them with some hot boiling water.
-Leave the pork bones in the water for a few minutes and then discard the cloudy water.
-Rinse again with cold running water to remove all impurities from the pork bones.
+Wash the pork bones thoroughly and scald them with boiling water.
+Leave the pork bones in the water for a few minutes, then discard the cloudy water.
+Rinse again with cold running water to remove any impurities from the pork bones.
 This step ensures that the soup will be clearer once cooked.

-- Bring the 10 cups of water to boiling point, then add 1 cup of the anchovies, pork bones, and scallions, turn the heat to medium low and slowly boil the soup for over 1 hour, or until the soup is flavorful.
-Add more water once the soup evaporated and season with some salt, to taste.
+- Bring 10 cups of water to a boil, then add 1 cup of anchovies, the pork bones, and scallions.
+Reduce the heat to medium-low and simmer for over 1 hour, or until the soup is flavorful.
+Add more water if the soup evaporates, and season with salt to taste.

-- Prepare the dough by combining all the ingredients together in a big mixing bowl, stirring and mixing with a spoon first, then knead the dough with your hand until the dough is no longer sticky.
-You might add a little bit water or flour to get to the desired consistency.
-Cover with a damp cloth and rest for an hour.
+- Prepare the dough by combining all the ingredients in a large mixing bowl.
+Stir and mix with a spoon, then knead with your hands until the dough is no longer sticky.
+You can add a little water or flour to achieve the desired consistency.
+Cover with a damp cloth and let it rest for an hour.

-- Add the mushrooms and stir to combine well.
-Season with all the seasonings and add the water.
-Turn the heat to low and braise for about 5 minutes or so.
-Add the cornstarch and water mixture to thicken up the sauce.
+- Meanwhile, prepare the Ground Pork and Mushroom Topping.
+Heat a wok and add oil.
+When hot, stir-fry the garlic until fragrant.
+Add the ground pork, breaking up lumps with a spatula.
+Stir in the mushrooms and combine.
+Season and add water, then reduce heat to low and braise for about 5 minutes.
+Add the cornstarch and water mixture to thicken the sauce.
 Dish out and set aside.

-- Prepare the remaining anchovies by frying with some oil.
-Make sure the anchovies are perfectly fried until golden brown in color and crispy.
-Set aside the fried anchovies.
+- Prepare the remaining anchovies by frying them in some oil.
+Make sure they are fried until golden brown and crispy.
+Set the fried anchovies aside.

-- Bring a pot of water to boil while you prepare the dough.
-There are two ways to prepare the dough, with hand or a pasta machine.
-If you don't have a pasta machine, divide the dough into a few portions and flatten the dough with a rolling pin on a flat surface dusted with some flour.
+- Bring a pot of water to a boil while you prepare the dough.
+You can prepare the dough by hand or with a pasta machine.
+If you don’t have a pasta machine, divide the dough into a few portions and flatten each portion with a rolling pin on a flat surface dusted with flour.

 To assemble a bowl of Pan Mee

-- Bring some soup to boil in another sauce pan and add some mani cai into the soup.
+- Bring some soup to a boil in another saucepan and add some mani cai.
 Add a dash or two of white pepper.
-In a serving bowl, add a portion of the noodles and then pour the soup and mani cai into the bowl.
-Add the ground pork and mushroom topping and the fried anchovies.
-Serve immediately with cut red chilies and soy sauce.
+In a serving bowl, place a portion of the noodles, then pour the soup and mani cai over them.
+Top with the ground pork and mushroom topping and the fried anchovies.
+Serve immediately with sliced red chilies and soy sauce.

 Notes